 Perth: Australia’s Hardest Capital City

 Perth has the hardest tap water of any Australian capital.
-The city-wide average is 96 mg/L. But that average hides a wide range.
+The city-wide average is 96 mg/L, but that average hides a wide range.

 Perth water hardness by area: